-You can alter the way MPI processes are allocated to nodes at runtime using a number of flags to aprun.
+You can alter the way that your MPI processes are allocated to nodes at runtime using a number of flags to aprun.

-The option -N <procs per node> specifies how many MPI processes to place on each of the 24core nodes of ARCHER.
-With 24 MPI processes (-n24) you could compare the performance of having all the processes in the same node (-N24 -l select=1) against having only 4 processes per node using 6 nodes (-N4 -l select=6).
+The option -N procs per node> specifies how many MPI processes to place on each of the 24core nodes of ARCHER.
+With 24 MPI processes, you could compare the performance of your application having all the processes in the same node against having only 6 processes per node (running on 4 nodes in total).
 Reducing the number of processes per node will increase the number of MPI messages that have to go over the network.
 However, each process will have a greater share of the resources on a node (such as memory bandwidth) so the performance may vary in interesting ways.
-You should look at both small and large message sizes.
+You should look at both small and large problem sizes.